bfirsh/fir.sh/index.md

 title: Ben Firshman
 ---

-## I am Ben Firshman, a technologist interested in academia, journalism, and developer tools.
+## I am Ben Firshman, a technologist interested in academia and developer tools.

-Previously I led open source product at Docker.
-I have also founded a few startups, helped create The Guardian's iPad app, and worked on GOV.UK.
+Previously I led open source product at Docker and created Docker Compose.
+I have also founded a few companies, helped create The Guardian's iPad app, and worked on GOV.UK.

 Email me at <a href="mailto:b@fir.sh">b@fir.sh</a>.
 I'm also on [Twitter](https://twitter.com/bfirsh), [GitHub](https://github.com/bfirsh), and [LinkedIn](https://www.linkedin.com/in/bfirsh/).